 This collection agency is licensed by the Minnesota Department of Commerce: 8902 Otis Avenue Suite 103A Indianapolis, IN 46216

 NEW MEXICO RESIDENTS

-For more information about your medical bill including date of service, and amount and nature of charges from the creditor or healthcare provider, please contact us at 1-855-342-6567 or PO Box 361450 Indianapolis, IN 46236.
+For more information about your medical bill including date of service, and amount and nature of charges from the creditor or healthcare provider, please contact us at 1-855-342-6567 or PO Box 8017, Fishers, IN 46038.

 NEW YORK CITY RESIDENTS

 NYC Department of Consumer Affairs License # 2011030-DCA.
 Agent Contact at Phoenix Financial Services LLC: Chad Edmonson at 855-342-6567

 Please contact us to confirm your preferred language for future communications.
 All communications are in English with the following exception: Spanish-speaking agents are available by phone upon request and other telephone translations may be available through LanguageLine Solutions, a third party service provider.
 A translation and description of commonly-used debt collection terms is available in multiple languages at www.nyc.gov/dca.